sblauth/cashocs/docs/source/demos/shape_optimization/doc_shape_poisson.rst

 However, for the surface measure, we need to mark the boundary.
 This is required since CASHOCS distinguishes between three types of boundaries: The deformable boundary, the fixed boundary, and boundaries that can only be deformed perpendicular to a certain coordinate axis (see :ref:`config_shape_shape_gradient`).
-Most importantly, for this example, one of the deformable boundaries must not be empty, so that we can actually optimize something.
 Here, we investigate the case of a completely deformable boundary, which makes things slightly easier.
 We mark this boundary with the marker 1 with the following piece of code ::

     boundary = CompiledSubDomain('on_boundary')